Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Conclusion

 \section{Conclusion}

-With an intention of addressing both the issues of energy constraint and spectrum efficiency in wireless networks, we propose two protocols in this paper to carry transmission in a spectrum sharing scenario between a primary user and an energy harvesting secondary user and analyze outage probabilities of these protocols.
-The outage expressions are plotted with respect to system parameters, and it is found out that power sharing based relaying is better than time splitting based relaying for cooperative spectrum sharing protocols over a wide range of SNRs at optimum values of $\alpha$ and $\beta$.
+With an intention of addressing both the issues of energy constraint and spectrum efficiency in wireless networks, in this paper we proposed two protocols to carry out transmission in a spectrum sharing scenario between a primary user and an energy harvesting secondary user.
+Assuming an overlay mode, the outage probabilities of both protocols are derived, and it is found out that PS-based relaying outperforms TS-based relaying over a wide range of SNRs at optimum values of $\alpha$ and $\beta$.
 It is also found that AF relaying scheme is better than DF relaying for most cases except when ST is very near to PR, in which case the throughput of DF relaying has slightly better throughput.
-The explained protocols enables efficient usage of the spectrum without adversely effecting the performance of the primary user and promises longer lifetime of the sensor nodes through energy harvesting. \begin{appendices}
+The explained protocols enable efficient usage of the spectrum without adversely affecting the performance of the primary user and promises longer lifetime of the sensor nodes through energy harvesting. \begin{appendices}